-3. They Create More Work for Me (and Them) with the 1099-MISC
+3. Create More Work for Me (and Them) with the 1099-MISC

 I know that some clients have accountants that still don't understand the 1099-K and how it works.
 Not all clients are up-to-date and many of them have different theories about how to manage businesses and taxes.
 However, the IRS doesn't expect you to issue me a 1099-MISC, so please don't.

 The 1099-MISC forms I get from some of my clients ensure that I have to do extra work.
 If I want to prove to the IRS that I'm not making as much money as they think I am, I have to reconcile my income.
-That means going through it all and cross-referencing which items in my PayPal account correspond with the specific amounts on various 1099-MISC forms.
+That means going through it all and cross-referencing which items in my PayPal account and other third-party processors correspond with the specific amounts on various 1099-MISC forms.

 Clients even create more work for themselves (or their accountants) since they have to fill out the 1099-MISC and send it out.
 That's an expense itself.
 Perhaps a small expense and time use, compared to what I have to deal with, but it's still an unnecessary waste of resources.

-I wish my clients understood these things, like my new accountant, Eric Nisall, does.
+I wish my clients understood these things, like my accountant, Eric Nisall, does.
 I wish my clients' accountants were as up on things as Eric is.
-Because this is a mess, and it's been going on since the the introduction of the 1099-K. I'm doing my best to educate my clients, but I fear that this is one of those things that will take even more time before it's widely understood.
+Because this is a mess, and it's been going on since the introduction of the 1099-K. I'm doing my best to educate my clients, but I fear that this is one of those things that will take even more time before it's widely understood.